HashemBader/Monopoly-Game/REPORT.md

 # Experiment Report
 ## Player Strategies
-_For each of 3 STRATEGY you implemented, name the strategy, and then description of it (100 words each)_
 1. Greedy:
     - Buys properties 70% of the time regardless of its type.
     - Builds a house 90% of the time if possible.